ObjectModules/deploy/[Mapping]-Concept.md

 ##Displaying
 We will need also to display the process to the web.
 Here we make a separation between the flowing of the process to becoming able to be displayed.
 So we take a new repo and wiki for it.

 We also need to give the title of on it to be easily defined.
-So just simply put another word on the process of this displaying.
+So just simply add another word on the process of this displaying.
 Here we put our project name as our choice of this word.
 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure4.png)
 ##Expansion
 ```